 Continuing our previous tip, photos of people can work miracles.
 Of course, again, we are not talking about using cheap and worn-out stock photography.

 Make sure the images you choose are properly picked up, researched, and have an idea.
 Why do you want to use that picture of that person exactly?
-It should have a properly justified and well-thought of the answer.
+It should have a properly justified and well-thought-of answer.
 Not just because.

 There’s a well-known tendency in human behavior to follow the actions of others.
 Therefore, if a group of people approves of something, others are much more likely to do the same.